Healthcare services are at the mercy of regulatory agencies.

 Audits Under HIPAA

-Health & Human Services (HHS) implemented a pilot audit program in 2009.
+Health and Human Services (HHS) implemented a pilot audit program in 2009.
 The third-party audit assesses compliance for 113 covered entities of various types and sizes.

 Additionally, the audit assessed compliance with the HIPAA Privacy, Security, and Breach Notification Rules.
 The selected group of entities was to demonstrate their systems of compliance.